tiernano/www.tiernanotoole.ie_hugo/content/post/2018-07-02-playing-with-amd-epyc.markdown

 I then ran fdisk -l to see what disks i had to play with. on my machine sda and sdb where the 480gb SSDs, sdc was a 120gb that was empty and sdd was the boot drive... i installed the btrfs-progs and then formatted sda and sdb as a RAID0 array, which i then mounted to /mnt. this gave me just under 900gb to play with...

 So, my first test is the usual test: building the Linux Kernel.
 I know that this is something that the lads at [ServeTheHome](http://www.servethehome.com) do a lot but its something i wanted to try my self...
-So, first i installed git and build essential, then bison, flex and ncurses-dev, then i cloned Linus' git repo at git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git.
+So, first i installed `git` and `build essential`, then `bison`, `flex` and `ncurses-dev`, then i cloned Linus' git repo at `git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git`.
 First things first: this machine has a twin 10gb link, a shead load of cores and some very fast storage.
 How long did it take to clone? it download 1.02 GiB at 35.32MiB/s (about 30 seconds and aboiut 280Mbit/s) and all in, took 2 min 55 seconds to clone.
-I then ran 'time make -j 49' to see how long it would take... hmmm... no config file... make menuconfig and just hit save... defaults are grand... time make -j 49 again... and more errors... after a bit of googling, i find the page from Ubutnu [showing what i need to do to build the kernel](https://wiki.ubuntu.com/KernelTeam/GitKernelBuild). i follow that... download a LOT more stuff using their instrustions, and finally, we get to build...
+I then ran `time make -j 49` to see how long it would take... hmmm... no config file... `make menuconfig` and just hit save... defaults are grand... time `make -j 49` again... and more errors... after a bit of googling, i find the page from Ubutnu [showing what i need to do to build the kernel](https://wiki.ubuntu.com/KernelTeam/GitKernelBuild). i follow that... download a LOT more stuff using their instrustions, and finally, we get to build...
 Time: 6 min 12 seconds... this is a FULL default build of the kernel...

 {{< cloudinary src="/v1530618253/top_kernel_build_epy_hdb0R.jpg">}}

-Same build on a VM on GodboxV2 (which was given 32GB RAM and 16 thread, so a full Xeon E5-4620) took 8min 27s to clone (8.18MiB/s. or about 64Mbit/s) and 36 min... yea, that is 3x less cores, 2x less memory, slower storage (This is on Spinny Disk, not SSD), slower network and it is also a VM VS bare metal, still, to be essentially 6 times slower? interesting...
+Same build on a VM on GodboxV2 (which was given 32GB RAM and 16 thread, so a full [Xeon E5-4620](https://ark.intel.com/products/64607/Intel-Xeon-Processor-E5-4620-16M-Cache-2_20-GHz-7_20-GTs-Intel-QPI)) took 8min 27s to clone (8.18MiB/s. or about 64Mbit/s) and 36 min to build... yea, that is 3x less cores, 2x less memory, slower storage (This is on Spinny Disk, not SSD), slower network and it is also a VM VS bare metal, still, to be essentially 6 times slower? interesting...
 I might, at some stage, boot the machine off a live Linux USB and run some more tests, but not tonight...

 {{< cloudinary src="/v1530618253/top-kernel-build-godboxv2.png">}}